andrwyoung/jonadrew-v4/_pages/about.md

 description: About Jonadrew
 ---

 Hi!
-I'm Andrew, an artist located in Seattle, Washington.
-My goal is to be financially independent by selling my art, and by doing freelance illustration + concept art work.
-I'm most active on [Instagram](https://www.instagram.com/jonadrew_/).
-You can reach me through Instagram or email me at andrew@jonadrew.com
+I'm Andrew, a freelance illustrator located in Seattle, Washington.
+I would love to get to know you!
+I'm most active on [Instagram](https://www.instagram.com/jonadrew_/), and you can also reach me through email me at <andrew@jonadrew.com>

 <br />
 <br />